websanco/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/social-tools/user-guide/using-the-ratings-system.md

 ![You can set the specific rating type for each asset type from the Site Settings menu.](./using-the-ratings-system/images/05.png)

-Administrators can also enable or disable ratings for specific widgets across multiple Sites via the Control Panel, in either the _Instance Settings_ (for a single virtual DXP instance) or _System Settings_ (globally) menus.
+Administrators can also enable or disable ratings for specific widgets across multiple Sites via the Control Panel, in either _Instance Settings_ (for a single virtual DXP instance) or _System Settings_ (globally).

 From either of these settings menus, find the icon for the chosen asset type under _Content and Data_ (for example, _Blogs_ or _Wiki_).
 Then, choose the menu option for the specific widget under the _WIDGET SCOPE_ header (e.g., _Widgets Display_):